Adze Cutting Tool

 It is used for carving or smoothing rough cut wood.
 Used most often for squaring up logs or hollowing out.

-The implement has a similar chipping function to an axe, but is set at right angles to the shaft and the cut is made towards you
+The implement has a similar chipping function to an axe, but is set at right angles to the shaft and the cut is made towards you instead of away.

 I always advise against this, so be careful you don't cut off more than you can chew.
 It's a wonder Health and Safety haven't